p5f8/books/01 - The Clean Coder/The Clean Coder.md

-Clean Code
+The Clean Coder
-A Handbook of Agile Software Craftsmanship
+A Code of Conduct for Professional Programmers
 Author: Robert C. Martin

 Chapter 01 - Clean Code